 Savings come not only from avoiding shredding and separating, but significantly from thermal reclamation of the hydrocarbons from paint and plastic.
 During preheating of such scrap, up to 80% of the gas consumption is substituted by the inherent energy of the gasified hydrocarbons.

 The specific fuel gas consumption varies from 350 to 550 kWh/ton of aluminium during continuous operation subject to the quantity of organic impurities.

 Hertwich Ecomelt furnaces for scrap type I - III are designed on the following principels:

 - Automatic scrap charging

-- Combustion and post combustion, due to the constant high of gasified organics takes place in all chambers of the furnace.
-The gasified hydro-carbons contribute to the energy input of the melting process.
+- Combustion and post combustion of gasified organics takes place in all chambers of the furnace.
+The gasified hydro-carbons contribute to the energy input for the melting process.
 The main chamber of the furnace is well suited for post combustion because of the constant high furnace chamber temperature (> 900°C) and the controlled furnace atmosphere.

 - Melting of preheated scrap is exclusively by contact with liquid melt (submerged melting process).
-An electromagnetic liquid metal pump transports sufficient melt to the scrap to assure the necessary melting energy supply.
-This method of melting results in the lowest metal loss.
+An electromagnetic liquid metal pump transports sufficient melt to the scrap.
+This method of melting results in the lowest achievable melt loss.

 - Near continuous heating - charging and melting activities do not interrupt main burner operation.

-- The majority of the melting-energy is introduced to the melt in the main chamber in the form of radiant heat.
-The use of a regenerator system ensures high combustion efficiency with low energy consumption. (< 600 kWh/ton)
+- The majority of the melting energy is introduced to the melt in the main chamber in the form of radiant heat.
+The use of a regenerator ensures high combustion efficiency with low energy consumption.

 Scrap is charged with a charging machine onto the dry hearth ramp for preheating and gasification of organics.
 Thereafter the scrap heap is pushed into the melt bath by the charging machine or an integrated scrap pusher.